Guide

 Geothermal heat pump

-Geothermal often appears in heat-pump cost conversations, but it should be treated as a separate project class.
+Geothermal often gets folded into broad heat-pump cost pages, but it should be treated as a separate bucket.

 What does a heat pump cost for a 2,000-square-foot house?